Pyrophosphate: Biochemistry

 The plasma concentration of inorganic pyrophosphate has a reference range of 0.58–3.78 μM (95% prediction interval).

 Terpenes

-Isopentenyl pyrophosphate converts to geranyl pyrophosphate, the precursor to tens of thousands of terpeness and terpenoids.
+Isopentenyl pyrophosphate converts to geranyl pyrophosphate, the precursor to tens of thousands of terpenes and terpenoids.

 Isopentenyl pyrophosphate (IPP) and dimethylallyl pyrophosphate (DMAPP) condense to produce geranyl pyrophosphate, precursor to all terpenes and terpenoids.

 Physiological role

-Hydroxyapetite precipitation inhibitor
+Hydroxyapatite precipitation inhibitor

 PP_{i} is an important inhibitor of hydroxyapatite precipitation present in extracellular fluid (ECF) (including blood plasma, synovial fluid, and urine.).
-ECF is supersaturated in Ca^{2+} and PO_{4}^{3-} ions - in other words, the concentration of these ions is far in excess of the limit beyond which hydroxyapetite crystals would normally begin to precipitate from the solution (a pathological condition known as metastatic calcification).
+ECF is supersaturated in Ca(2+) and PO_{4}(3-) ions – in other words, the concentration of these ions is far in excess of the limit beyond which hydroxyapatite crystals would normally begin to precipitate from the solution (a pathological condition known as metastatic calcification).

 Regulation

 The levels of PP_{i} are regulated by at least three molecules - notably tissue-nonspecific alkaline phosphatase (TNAP) which is secreted by osteoblasts locally into the osteoid to degrade PP_{i} and thus allow bone mineralization to proceed during bone growth or remodeling.
 Congenital deficiency of TNAP in animal models results in offspring with soft, inadequately calcified bones.

 Osteoblasts also secrete nucleotide pyrophosphatase phosphodiesterase 1 (NPP1) which causes extracellular PP_{i} production, and progressive ankylosis protein homolog (ANK) which promotes PP_{i} transport out of cells.
 Deficiencies of NPP1 and ANK result in deficient extracellular PP_{i} concentrations and are clinically associated with metastatic calcification and excessive calcification of bone (manifesting clinically e.g. as osteophytes).